justin-napolitano/data-blog/content/blog/ai-proof-of-concept/index.md

 ## Next Steps

 I will integrate the models to my neo4j data set.
-As of now, the graph database exceed 50,000 individuals nodes and ove 400,000 relationships.
+As of now, the graph database exceeds 50,000 individuals nodes and over 400,000 relationships.
 It will allow me to train an algorithm that can determine a justices attitude towards, cases, clauses, sentences, states, petitioners, and any other feature integrated into the dataset.

 ## The Code